Scoliosis Symptoms & Treatment

 - When bending forward, the sides of the back appear different in height.

 We treat all forms of scoliosis, including early onset scoliosis (before age 10), adolescent idiopathic scoliosis (age 10 to 18 with no known cause), syndromic scoliosis (caused by another condition), kyphoscoliosis (a combination of forward and side-to-side curvature) and neuromuscular scoliosis.

 Early diagnosis of scoliosis is important.
 Your child’s pediatrician should check for scoliosis at every yearly physical exam.
-If your child’s spine shows signs of curvature, the doctor may monitor it closely with X-rays every few months.
+If your child’s spine shows signs of curvature, the doctor may monitor it closely with X-rays with the EOSedge every few months.
 If the curve worsens, or is more than 25 degrees, your doctor may refer you to the CHOC Spine Center, where our spine specialists have fine-tuned the most innovative and proven scoliosis treatments available.

 Testing for scoliosis can be done at home, at the school or in the doctor’s office.
 For the most accurate diagnosis we always recommend making an appointment with your pediatrician.
 When testing for scoliosis, the screening may include:

 - Evaluate the iliac crest for variation in heights